How to Prevent Cookie Stealing and Hijacking Sessions? (Easiest Guide)

 If you’re a victim of cookie stealing or session hijacking, the repercussions of it are severe.
 Not only do you lose revenue and the trust of your visitors but you could also face legal issues and hefty fines!

 But not to worry because today, we’re going to take you through everything you need to know to prevent these attacks!

 In this guide, we’ll first learn how hackers steal cookies then we’ll go through the preventive measures.

-You can protect your WordPress website from cookie stealing and session hijacking.
-All you need to do is install MalCare Security Plugin.
+Worried about your WordPress website?
+You can secure your site right now by installing a Session Hijacking & Cookie Stealing Protection Plugin.
 It will scan your website regularly and alert you if a hacker injects any malicious code that will enable them to steal cookies.
 Using the plugin, you can clean up the hack promptly & avoid repercussions.

 What Is Cookie Stealing?

 As much as we wish, cookie stealing isn’t as simple as a child sticking their hand into a cookie jar!
 It’s a complex process and to understand what is happening, we need to touch upon the basics.

 → What Is A Cookie?